justinas/http/README.md

 ## Here be dragons

-This code was written for a one-of university project.
+This code was written for a one-off university project.
 It is absolutely not battle-tested and was coded to be *good enough* to pass the class.